What is a CPHR?

 Recognition as a CPHR Candidate

-Members who have passed the National Knowledge Exam or who have successfully applied for an NKE waiver and have not yet completed the Validation of Professional Experience (VPE) will be granted the ability to use “CPHR Candidate” as a professional title.
+Members who have passed the National Knowledge Exam or who have successfully applied for an NKE waiver and have not yet completed the Validation of Experience (VOE) will be granted the ability to use “CPHR Candidate” as a professional title.

 The CPHR is valued by the employment community and the ability to be officially recognized as a CPHR Candidate will provide you with additional recognition.
 You may use this title in resumes, business cards, emails, LinkedIn or any other public profiles.